Arkansas Correctional Industries

-Who is A.C.I.?
 A.C.I. is a self-supporting division of the Arkansas Department of Correction.
-Each purchase you make from A.C.I. ensures that they will be able to further train inmates assigned to them.
-Statistics show that if A.C.I. teaches an inmate a marketable job skill that can be used upon release; he or she is less likely to return to prison.
-This means that through the purchase of their goods and services, you are helping to lower the number of persons in prison.
-Any profits derived from the sale of their products and services go to enlarging the present programs and creating new programs to train and educate more inmates.
+Each purchase you make from A.C.I. ensures that we will be able to further train inmates assigned.
+Statistics show that if A.C.I. teaches an inmate a marketable job skill that can be used upon release; that offender is less likely to return to prison.
+This means that through the purchase of goods and services, you are helping to lower the number of persons in prison.
+Any profits derived from the sale of the products and services go to enlarging the present programs and creating new programs to train and educate more inmates.

-What can A.C.I do?
-Presently, they maintain 8 different industrial divisions employing 40 free-world employees and 600 inmates.
-Their divisions include printing, vinyl bindery/signs, metal fabrication, furniture manufacturing/refurbishing, garment, toilet paper, janitorial supplies, and coffee and tea.
+Presently, we maintain 8 different industrial divisions employing 40 free-world employees and 600 inmates.
+The divisions include printing, vinyl bindery/signs, metal fabrication, furniture manufacturing/refurbishing, sewing, toilet paper, janitorial supplies, and coffee and tea.
 Each program is run independently by the program specific manager and assisting staff.

-Graphic Arts Division became the very first Industry Program, in 1972, at the Cummings Unit.
-They began small by overprinting “punched” data cards in only black ink.
+The Graphic Arts Division became the very first Industry Program, in 1972, at the Cummins Unit.
+It began small by overprinting “punched” data cards in only black ink.
 Graphic Arts moved to its current location at Wrightsville in 1985.
-They are now a full service printer and engraver, producing printing products from conventional offset printing to the current digital market.
+It is now a full service printer and engraver, producing printing products from conventional offset printing to the current digital market.
 They produce beautiful full color pictures and graphics on everything from business cards, brochures, magazines, booklets, posters, pocket folders and more.
 They also have an engraving department for wall signs, name badges, and custom plaques and trophies.

-In 1993, when the Tucker Unit became the Women’s Unit for five years, the Bus Factory work crew had to be reduced to approximately 50 inmates.
+In 1993, when the Tucker Unit became the Women’s Unit for five years, the Bus Factory work crew had to be reduced to approximately 50 offenders.
 A night shift of female industry workers were assigned to the chair section.
 Throughout the mid-90s, the program expanded it’s detailed department by bringing in computers that generated high-tech graphics and thus began the graphic arts department within the program.
 In 2002, the Bust Factory expanded again by building a 3,100 square foot powder painting building that sits next to the main building.
-Even though the main building was built by free-world contractors, by the year 2000 the Bus Factory had several inmates with construction backgrounds, and they built the powder paint building from the ground up.
 In 2012, the Bus Factory expanded again by adding a 4,000 square foot welding shop.
 The original welding shop was approximately half this size and was contained within the main building of the program.
 It now maintains over 20 welding machines at 11 different workstations, along with 4 plasma cutting machines, two state of the art plasma cutting tables, shears, hydraulic brakes, drill presses, tubing benders, and is stocked with over 1,300 hand tools.
 The welding shop maintains an average of 30 inmates assigned.
 At any given time, the Bus Factory Division will be running 9 different departments inside this program.
 These include painting, welding or metal fabrication, reupholster, vehicle restoration, wall padding and printing.

-A.C.I. administration, working together with Vocational Training, has now brought into the Bus Factory the ability for a worker to obtain Vocational Training hours and receive a valuable certificate that he can take with him upon parole which can then be used to obtain a job prior to release.
+A.C.I. administration, working together with Vocational Training, RedBall Oxygen Welding Certifications and Department of Labor Certifications has now brought into the Bus Factory the ability for a worker to obtain DOL certificates and receive a valuable certificate that he can take with him upon parole which can then be used to obtain a job prior to release.
 The Tucker Bus Factory now has over 100 workers and trainees assigned which stands at approximately one tenth the Tucker Unit population.

-In 2012 Toilet Paper Division began at the Hawkins Unit and has since been moved to Industry Warehouse.
-There are 8-10 inmates working in the toilet paper program.
+In 2012, the Toilet Paper Division began at the Hawkins Unit and has since been moved to Correctional Industries' Warehouse.
+There are 8-10 offenders working in the toilet paper program.
 They package and distribute coreless toilet paper to all of ADC, jails, and county sheriff’s offices.

 Coffee and tea also began in 2012, and is packaged and delivered out of Newport.
-The coffee and tea grinds are purchased from West Rock Coffee and packaged by around 15 inmates.
-An inmate is also able to take a Vo-Tech as well as receive a fork lift certification in both of these programs.
+The coffee and tea grinds are purchased from West Rock Coffee and packaged by around 15 offenders.

 EARU Division was established in 2014 to assist Tucker Bus Factory with the increase in metal fabrication work.
 The metal is cut to size at Tucker then transported to EARU to be assembled then transported back to Tucker to be painted and then shipped to the customers.
 They have 5 welding machines and 1 plasma cutter; also they have a drill press, bench grinder and several hand grinders.
-They currently have 8 inmates assigned to this industry, one supervisor, and one security officer.
+They currently have 8 offenders assigned to this industry.

-Why does A.C.I do what they do?
-The most prestigious position in Arkansas Correctional Industries is that of a Inmate.
+The most prestigious position in Arkansas Correctional Industries is that of a offender.
 The goal is to help them achieve a sense of accomplishment and a marketable job skill that will allow them to be successful upon release.
 All funds generated from the revenue stream go back to the programs for upkeep and expansion.
 A.C.I. prides itself on making quality products at a reduced rate, but more importantly on training a productive member of society.